-Master Professional Guidelines
+International Master Professional Guidelines

-PTR Master Professional application process may be different from other tennis teaching groups, as the selection Committee looks equally at less tangible professional criteria along with points documented within seven major categories.
-For this reason, PTR Master Professional status may not be awarded by only meeting point documented criteria.
+PTR Master Professional application process may be different from other tennis teaching groups, as the Selection Committee looks equally at less tangible professional criteria along with points documented within 7 major categories.